OR13/endor/README.md

 Just beware that the `@context` needs to match teh above example or you may fail to issue verifiable credentials.

+You will need to click the pencil to issue the credential as a JWT.

+You will need to use that JWT to create the `claim.json` file, and it should look like the `example.json` file, next to it.

 Once you have the `/docs/inbox/claim.json` file in a branch, open a pull request against this repository.

 You should have only this file in the change set.